The exam associated with this course has been retired. However, this course still retains value as a training resource.

-This entry-level Microsoft MCSA: Business Intelligence training covers the objectives in the 70-768 exam, which is one of the two exams required to earn the MCSA: SQL 2016 BI Development certification.
+This advanced Microsoft MCSA: Business Intelligence training covers the objectives in the 70-768 exam, which is one of the two exams required to earn the MCSA: SQL 2016 BI Development certification.

 There are some data analysts who read about using multidimensional data models, maintaining OLAP cubes, or implementing tabular data models and they get excited -- while others brace themselves.
 Whether the idea of those business intelligence solutions excites you or fills you with dread, this training has got you covered.
 The Microsoft Certified Solutions Associate in SQL 2016 Business Intelligence Development (MCSA: SQL 2016 BI Development) certification is more than just a mouthful, it also covers challenging topics in developing SQL data models.
 But not to worry: you'll be ready for one of the two certifying exams with our MCSA: Business Intelligence training.

 For anyone with data analysts on their team, this Microsoft training can be used for 70-768 exam prep, onboarding new data analysts, individual or team training plans, or as a Microsoft reference resource.

 MCSA: Business Intelligence: What You Need to Know

 For any data analyst using this training for exam preparation, our MCSA: SQL 2016 BI Development course maps to the Microsoft 70-768 exam objectives, and covers topics such as:

 - Implementing business intelligence solutions using multidimensional data models

 - Using online analytical processing (OLAP) cubes

 - Configuring and maintaining SQL Server Analysis Services (SSAS)

 - Querying with multidimensional expressions (MDX) and data analysis expressions (DAX)